-Prerequisites: MAT 82; ENG 82 (For ESL: ELI 82W) or appropriate ACCUPLACER scores
+Prerequisites: MAT 82; ENG 82 or appropriate course waivers or ACCUPLACER scores

 This course consists of selected topics to illustrate the nature of mathematics, its role in society, and its practical and abstract aspects.
 Topics are chosen both for their mathematical importance and for the critical role their applications play in our economic, political, and personal lives.
 Applications of mathematics to social choice, management science, growth and symmetry, and statistics are explored.
 Mathematical thinking is emphasized rather than computational skills.